mixxxdj/manual/source/chapters/user_interface.rst

 The Compact deck will shrink the :ref:`interface-playback` and shift the :ref:`interface-vc-mode` to the bottom of deck.
 The :ref:`interface-hotcues`, rate adjust buttons, :ref:`interface-intro-outro` :ref:`interface-looping` are not shown in the compact deck.
 The mini deck is of a much smaller size and shows only the waveform and the :ref:`interface-track-info`.
 You can also use minimal decks with the maximized library.

-.. hint:: Hiding/deselecting the mixer will by default switch the deck to FULL.
+.. hint:: Hiding the mixer will by default switch to the compact decks.

 The deck section allows you to control everything relating to a virtual turntable :term:`deck`.
 We are going to break this down into sections.